NJIT-Highlander-Racing-Electrical/Learning/README.md

 Some standard Arduino boards, like the Arduino Uno, can be programmed without any extra work.
 However, ESP32 boards require another installation to the IDE to work with the IDE.

 ## [3.
 Intro to CAN-Bus](https://github.com/NJIT-Highlander-Racing-Electrical/CAN-Bus)

+CAN-Bus is how all of our individual subsytems will be interconnected in the vehicle.
+There is a repository dedicated to this topic accessible at the link above.